 About In-Page Analytics

-In-Page Analytics is available under the Content section on the Standard Reporting tab.
-It lets you make a visual assessment of how users interact with your web pages, and helps you answer questions like:
+With the In-Page Analytics, you can make a visual assessment of how users interact with your web pages.
+This helps you answer questions like:

 - Is the layout optimal for what I want users to accomplish on the page?

 - Are my users seeing the content I want them to see?